Competency-Based Assessment Tool

 - Providing details about the decisions that were made as the applicant

-- Writing in first person ( “I” statements instead of “we”) to show ownership of the actions.
+- Writing in first person (“I” statements instead of “we”) to show ownership of the actions.

-Scoring | Evaluated against a score from 0 – 5
+Each competency will be evaluated against a score from 0 – 5

-Details of Example | The details of the examples should put a strong emphasis on Application of Theory and Practical Experience.
+The details of the examples should put a strong emphasis on Application of Theory and Practical Experience.

 Application of Theory in the respective discipline must include:

 Although the experience can include the “collection and analysis of information and data”, this should not be a major component of the experience.
-Practical Experience must include:

-The BOE will consider increased technical competency and increasing levels of responsibility when evaluating the experience. |
+The BOE will consider increased technical competency and increasing levels of responsibility when evaluating the experience.

-After the applicant has submitted and paid for their application, they must to submit the CBAT again.
+After the applicant has submitted and paid for their application, they must submit the CBAT again.
 This allow the VRFs to be sent out.